vmware/powershell-module-for-vmware-cloud-foundation-certificate-management/docs/documentation/functions/Set-EsxiCertificateMode.md

 ### -domain

-The name of the workload domain to set the vCenter Server instance certificate management mode setting for.
+The name of the workload domain to set the vCenter instance certificate management mode setting for.

 ```yaml
 Type: String